JaxRaffnix/Powershell-ModuleTools/README.md

 This command will:

+1. Check if a public function is not exported.
 1. Remove any existing version of the module from your local module path.
 2. Delete old module files.
 3. Copy new module files to the local module path.